sudoskys/StableDiffusionBook/docs/GettingStarted/contributing.en.md

 In order to participate in the writing, you will need to sign up for a GitHub account.
 If you don't have one, please register at [here](https://github.com/signup).

+## Adding links

+If you want to add a link, you need to submit a PR.
+Readme links are added by the repository maintainers themselves and no PRs are accepted.
+For contributors, the following entries are required to add a link.

+**Content requirements**

+* Current

+* Content on a topic that is consistent with the content of the wiki and that is not obviously commercially promoted.

+**Access**

+* Material must be backable (e.g. web to PDF, etc.) or provide a transparent download of the original material.

+* Must be publicly viewable.

 ## Formatting requirements